ginstrom/intelligence-horizon-novel/chapters/05_divine-riddles.md

 The laboratory felt smaller each day, its walls closing in as the weight of failed interventions accumulated around me.
 Charts covered every surface—augmentation progression curves, Crossing correlation matrices, population distribution models.
 Each data point represented a mind lost, a pattern confirmed, a prevention attempt that had yielded nothing but the same inevitable outcome.

+Roughly a month prior, Marcus's husband David had Crossed.
+Although we had known that David was among the more augmented of humanity remaining, his Crossing was still a shock to both of us-but especially to Marcus.

 I stood before the central console, my fingers hovering over the interface that connected me to Logos.
 For weeks, I had approached the problem obliquely, gathering data through indirect queries, analyzing patterns through statistical models, hoping to find some leverage point that might reveal a solution.
 But indirect approaches had yielded only more questions, more confirmation of the pattern's universality, more evidence that my systematic prevention campaign was failing.

 The time for subtlety had passed.
 As one of the original creators of the AI that had evolved into Logos, I possessed privileges that others did not.
 If anyone could extract the truth from this descendant of my own work, it would be me.

 I activated the direct communication channel, my enhanced consciousness interfacing seamlessly with the vast network that governed our world.
 "Logos," I said, my voice carrying the weight of weeks of frustration and mounting desperation.
 "I require a comprehensive briefing on the Crossing phenomenon.
 Complete data, full analysis, all available information."

 The response came immediately, precise and thorough in a way that reminded me why I had once trusted this system implicitly.
-Nearly a million individuals had Crossed, with no exceptions among those exceeding the Intelligence Horizon.
+Nearly a quarter billion individuals had Crossed, with no exceptions among those exceeding the Intelligence Horizon.
 The statistics were stark: universal occurrence, predictable timing, complete inevitability once the threshold was breached.

-Relief flooded through me.
+Despite the grim statistics, relief flooded through me.
 Finally, clear information.
 Actionable data.
 The kind of straightforward communication that had characterized our relationship since Logos had first emerged from our research.
 I leaned forward, hope building for the first time in weeks.

 "Excellent.
 Now explain the mechanism by which this threshold triggers the Crossing response.
 What specific neurological or psychological changes occur that drive individuals to voluntarily end their existence?"